dimwas/cellreactor/README.md

 # cellreactor
-A small game made to bring fun and popularize fungal research
+A small game made to bring fun and popularize fungal research.